timeteam/timeteam.github.io/_posts/Non_fiction/2019-11-13-the-road-to-oxiana.md

 > At Paddington I began to feel dazed, dazed at the prospect of coming to a stop, at the impending immobility of a beloved home.
 The collision happened; it was 19 1/2 days since we left Kabul.
 Our dogs ran up.
 And then my mother--to whom, now it is finished, I deliver the whole record; what I have seen she taught me to see, and will tell me if I have honoured it.

-RObert Byron died in 1941 when the ship in which he travelled was torpedoed by a U-boat off Scotland.
+Robert Byron died in 1941 when the ship in which he travelled was torpedoed by a U-boat off Scotland.